pedal-edu/pedal/docs/_sources/teachers/quickstart.rst.txt

 There are other Feedback Functions to deliver negative feedback; the name `gently` refers to the fact that most Resolvers will prioritize this feedback lower than runtime errors, syntax errors, etc.

+Notice that we provide a label as a second argument.
+Although optional, we encourage you to label feedback to enhance your subsequent analysis.

 .. code:: python

-    gently("You failed to solve the question correctly!")
+    gently("You failed to solve the question correctly!", "incorrect_answer")

 The next is `set_success`, which allows you to establish that the learner has completed the problem successfully.
 The default resolver will prioritize this feedback above all others.